 Tip 5: Have Fun with Your Kids Before they go Back to School

-Before they go back to school, it’s always fun to plan one last family event that would otherwise be difficult to accomplish once the school year starts.
+Before they go back, it’s always fun to plan one last family event that would otherwise be difficult to accomplish once the school year starts.
 Whether that is going to a theme park, the beach or a day-time movie, the summer should still represent a care-free time for most children, so take advantage of the time you do have with your children while they have these summer vacations to share with you.